elm-tooling/elm-vim/README.md

 ## Linting

-[`elm-analyse`](https://github.com/avh4/elm-format) is used by `elm-language-server` to lint code.
+[`elm-analyse`](https://github.com/stil4m/elm-analyse) is used by `elm-language-server` for static code analysis of elm code.
 It doesn't need to be installed manually.
+Its [checks](https://stil4m.github.io/elm-analyse/#/messages) can be [configured](https://stil4m.github.io/elm-analyse/#/configuration).

 ## Snippets